san-ghun/hongbooking/README.md

-# Eval_booker which is Automatically booking evaluation slots
+# Automatically booking the evaluation slots

 download selenium if do not have type in your terminal